co-cart/co-cart/NEXT_CHANGELOG.md

 As this is a big change, until your WordPress site has processed the update for CoCart it will fallback on a legacy session handler to not disrupt your store from working.

 As always it is best to back-up before any database changes are made.
 When proceeding with the update, the cart session will not be active again until the upgrade is complete.

+## Support

+No longer supporting API v1.
+Only bug or security fixes will be provided if any.